This destination can’t obviously be missed on our journey. From Battambang there are different ways to get to Siem Reap.

 However, the toilet on the boat is not much better, to be honest.
 Actually, I am not even sure whether you can even call that a toilet.
 More like a hole in the wall in order to let everything float outside into the water.
 So, choose up to your preference 😉

 After some time you will realize the change of the river as you are about to enter the huge Tonle Sap.
 Floating through the water plants it kinda feels like passing a street which is slightly bigger than the boat itself.
 It just looks gorgeous.

 When entering the Tonle Sap it kinda feels like being on the sea as everything you see around is water.
 (I heard it is quite different in high season though)

 Again and again floating villages seem to appear out of nowhere.
+The most famous one being Kampong Phluk Floating Village near Siem Reap.
 And it really does look like the little houses are floating on the water.
 But they are standing on logs anchored deep in the ground.

 In every village little boats are approaching to either try to sell us snacks or pick up one of the local passengers on board.

 The floating villages on the Tonle Sap near Siem Reap

 While you can buy tickets in Siem Reap for way overpriced tours to the floating villages, you can also see them without additional fees while taking the boat from Battambang to Siem Reap or vice-versa.